Arnavion/www-arnavion-dev/src/blog/2020-04-18-i-switched-my-home-network-to-ipv6.md

 <section>
-<h2 id="level-1-ipv6-for-the-router">[Level 1: IPv6 for the router](#level-1-ipv6-for-the-router)</h2>
+## Level 1: IPv6 for the router

-My ISP does not yet support IPv6, so I set up a tunnel with [Hurricane Electric.](https://tunnelbroker.net/){ rel=nofollow } Setting it up with pfSense was just a straightforward matter of following [Netgate's documentation](https://docs.netgate.com/pfsense/en/latest/interfaces/using-ipv6-with-a-tunnel-broker.html){ rel=nofollow } - I added a GIF interface which then functions as a second WAN interface for the other services on the router.
+My ISP does not yet support IPv6, so I set up a tunnel with [Hurricane Electric.](https://tunnelbroker.net/) Setting it up with pfSense was just a straightforward matter of following [Netgate's documentation](https://docs.netgate.com/pfsense/en/latest/interfaces/using-ipv6-with-a-tunnel-broker.html) - I added a GIF interface which then functions as a second WAN interface for the other services on the router.
 At this point I was using just a /64 that HE hands out by default.

 </section>

 <section>
-<h2 id="level-2-ipv6-for-all-the-physical-machines-behind-the-router">[Level 2: IPv6 for all the physical machines behind the router](#level-2-ipv6-for-all-the-physical-machines-behind-the-router)</h2>
+## Level 2: IPv6 for all the physical machines behind the router

 Just like the Netgate documentation, I enabled the DHCPv6 server on the `bridge0` interface.
 I did not want to add static mappings for the two devices, but I also wanted them to have fixed addresses instead of periodically rotating their addresses so that I could add DNS records for them.
 So I set the router's RA daemon to run in "Stateless DHCP" mode.
 This meant the devices would use SLAAC, which as I said above meant they would get deterministic addresses.